ivannotes/dotfiles/README.md

     vim-snippets [https://github.com/honza/vim-snippets](https://github.com/honza/vim-snippets)
     Usage:
     when you type some keyword following with tab you can automatically bring out the code snippets
-    for example if you type ifmain and then following with a tab in a python file if will bring out
+    for example if you type ifmain and then following with a tab in a python file it will bring out the following code

         if __name__ == '__main__':
             main()